Beverley: Culture and amenities

 A market day is central to culture in Beverley; a smaller market day is held on Wednesday: however, the main event is on Saturday, with all of the stalls.
 Throughout each year there are various annual music festivals in the town, catering for different kinds of music.
 These include the Early Music Festival in May; the Beverley Folk Festival in June, which features three days of folk music, comedy and workshops; the Jazz Festival in August, followed by the Chamber Music Festival in September.
 Held monthly at the Beverley Memorial Hall is a local music event Sunday Live.
 It is also home to the popular Beverley Male Voice Choir.

 Beverley hosts an annual literature festival, kite festival, a biennial puppet festival and Beverley town fair.
 Since 2006, Beverley Town Council has run an annual food festival in October.
 Including 70 stalls selling food produced in Beverley and the East Riding of Yorkshire, a 200-seat food theatre marquee, cookery demonstrations from local chefs, and street entertainment, the day-long event is attended by thousands of residents and visitors.
 In 2012, St Mary's Church in Beverley hosted the first real ale and cider festival.
 Over 2,000 people attended the event.
 The festival has now moved to the Beverley Memorial Hall and still attracts over 2,500 people.

 In terms of sport, the most noted field of participation is horse racing with Beverley Racecourse.
 The sport has a long history in Beverley, with evidence of a permanent race track reaching back as far as 1690, while its first grandstand was built in 1767.
-The town is represented in football by Beverley Town, who currently play in the Humber Premier League.
+The town is represented in football by Beverley Town F.C., who currently play in the Northern Counties East League Premier Division, the 9th tier of English football.
 Beverley was the host for the 2006 British National Cycling Championships.
 Beverley Westwood is home to the oldest golf club in Yorkshire the Beverley and East Riding Golf Club founded in October 1889.
 Beverley RUFC plays in the Yorkshire 1 league for Rugby Union and play at Beaver Park in the town.
 The Tour de Yorkshire passes through North Bar, one of the ancient gates of Beverley.

 A weekly 5k parkrun is held at the Westwood at 9:00am every Saturday.

 Beverley town has a variety of public houses, some of which have become tourist attractions.
 Examples include the Sun Inn, the town's oldest public house dating back to around 1530.
 There are over 40 public houses in Beverley – the vast majority have been there for over a century.
-Beverley is home to one of the last pubs in the world to still use authentic gas lighting; The White Horse Inn (or "Nellie's" to the local population) is owned by the Samuel Smith Brewery company.
+Beverley is home to one of the last pubs in the world to still use authentic gas lighting; The White Horse Inn (or "Nellie's" to the local population) is owned by the Samuel Smith Old Brewery company.